masc-ucsc/docs/docs/pyrope/07-typesystem.md

 Most HDLs do not have modern type systems, but they could benefit like in other software domains.
+Unlike software, in hardware we do not need to have many integer size because hardware can implement any size.
+This simplifies the type system allowing unlimited precision integers but it needs a bitwidth inference mechanism.

 Additionally, in hardware it makes sense to have different implementations that adjust for performance/constrains like size, area, FPGA/ASIC.
 Type systems could help on these areas.

 ## Types vs `comptime assert`

 Pyrope has support for different types of assertions (`assert`, `comptime assert`, `assume`, `comptime assume`, `verify`).
 The type system checks, not the function overloading, can be translated to a set of `comptime assert` statements.
-Pyrope type checks can be translated to compile time assertion checks, but the type related language syntax makes it more readable/familiar with programmers.
+In theory, a programmer could type the asserts, but the type related language syntax makes it more readable/familiar with programmers.

 To understand the type check, it is useful to see an equivalent `comptime assert` translation.
-Each variable can have a type attached once.
-Each time that the variable is modified a `comptime assert` statement could check that the variable is compatible with the assigned type.
+Each variable can have a type attached.
+Each time that the variable is written a `comptime assert` statement could check that the variable is compatible with the assigned type.
 From a practical perspective, the Pyrope type system works this way when variables are modified.